Flow rate

 Q2 = Flow rate for fluid of SG2

-When using nozzle flow rate charts that list water flow rates one can obtain the flow rates for different fluids by rearranging the equation above and setting SG1 to be 1 (for water) and using the Q1 flow rate from the chart.
+When using nozzle flow rate charts that list water flow rates, one can obtain the flow rates for different fluids by rearranging the equation above and setting SG1 to be 1 (for water) using the Q1 flow rate from the chart.

-What is interesting to note is that heavier than water fluids will spray less volume of fluid through a spray but the weight of the spray will still be heavier.
-This can be seen from the equation above as the flow rate (volume) is reduced by a 1/root SG factor where as the fluid weight of that spray will obviously be increase by a factor of SG
+What is interesting to note is that heavier-than-water fluids will spray less volume of fluid through a spray but the weight of the spray will still be heavier.
+This can be seen from the equation above as the flow rate (volume) is reduced by a 1/root SG factor where as the fluid weight of that spray will obviously be increased by a factor of SG2.